daytonaio/content/guides/20250126_sapat_guide.md

 ### Step 2: Set Up the Development Environment

 - Install Daytona: Follow the installation instructions [here](https://github.com/daytonaio/daytona).
-- Development Environment Setup: To set up the development environment, we use a `.devcontainer/devcontainer.json` file to configure a Dev Container
+- Development Environment Setup: To set up the development environment, we use a `.devcontainer/devcontainer.json` file to configure a Dev Container.
+It sets up a development environment with pre-installed tools and dependencies, ensuring a smooth development experience.

 ```
 {